 All participants are expected to speak the target language as much as possible during academic hours, 8:00 a.m. - 3:00 p.m., Monday through Friday.
 However, students who really want to take immersion seriously can sign up for our "Dawn 'til Dusk" language challenge.
 Join other distinguished students in a commitment to maximizing your language practice and learning!
 Students interested in the language pledge should speak with their instructors and CLS staff upon arrival.

 Each week students watch films in their target language to complement the cultural instruction that goes on in the classroom.
 Faculty members provide information to situate the films in their cultural/historical context and distribute supplemental materials with relevant vocabulary/phrase lists.

-International Dinners featuring the cuisine of the countries where each of these languages are spoken occur over the course of the program.
+International dinners featuring the cuisine of the countries we study occur over the course of the program.
 These dinners provide students with the opportunity to bond as a group while learning about culture, food, and table manners.
-After the dinners, each program prepares cultural activities to share such as games, songs, and/or dances.
+After the dinners, each program prepares cultural activities to share such as games, songs, or dances.

 At the end of the summer, students participate in an “Evening of Poetry and Song,” to demonstrate and celebrate their cultural and linguistic achievements.

-No previous knowledge of offered languages is required at the beginning levels.
+No previous knowledge of the language is required at the beginning levels.
 Appropriate prior instruction or consent of the instructor will determine placement at intermediate and advanced levels.
 Applicants intending to study at the intermediate and advanced levels may be interviewed by the appropriate language coordinator to ensure proper placement in the summer program.